Your voice matters

 Stakeholder input is essential

 When federal agencies consider changes to pesticide registrations, they issue a “Request for Information” or open a formal comment period to gather feedback from growers and others with on-the-ground expertise.
 The Western IPM Center gathers comments from a network of informed sources throughout the Western region, and provides the agencies with “coordinated comments,” expert-written reports to assist the agencies in their decision-making.
-Katie Murray of the Oregon IPM Center is one of three Comment Coordinators working through the Western IPM Center, and her project encompasses the Pacific Northwest.
+Danielle Lightle, of the Oregon IPM Center, works with the Western IPM Center to submit comments.
+She is also our regional IR-4 Pesticide Registration Research Leader.

 One important aspect of the Western IPM Center's work is communicating Western pest management needs and priorities to federal regulators and lawmakers.
 The Regional IPM Network Coordination Signature Program is one way they do this.
 The network coordinators in the Pacific Northwest, Southwest, Pacific Islands and California build and maintain a list of contacts including growers, crop and commodity group representatives, extension agents and others to gather on-the-ground information when the U.S. Department of Agriculture needs real-world farming information or the Environmental Protection Agency considers new label restrictions on pesticides.